Tutorials

 Of course, as with all connection methods, there are drawbacks to consider.

 Another consideration is how much material you lose at the expense of the protruding wedges.
-It may turn out that you need more sheet material.
+It may work out that you need more sheet material as a result.
 If this is a limitation, you can still consider lasering the wedges loose so that you can nest the parts of your design closer together.

 Suitable materials

-As mentioned earlier, plywood is an excellent choice for this connection.
-The clamping force is strongest with harder types of wood such as birch plywood .
+As mentioned earlier, plywood is an excellent choice for this joint.
+The clamping force is strongest with harder woods such as birch plywood.
 MDF also works well.

 A thickness of 6mm or more is ideal.
-Thinner plates can be used, but will logically produce less strong connections.
-Bamboo is a special case.
-Although bamboo is a hard and tough type of wood, it breaks easily along the grain.
+Thinner boards can be used, but will logically produce somewhat weaker joints.
+Bamboo is a case in point.
+Although bamboo is a hard and tough wood, it breaks quickly along the grain.
 If you decide to use bamboo, pay attention to the grain direction and make sure the clamping force is parallel to the grain and not perpendicular to it.
-Although HDPE and POM are possible candidates, they are quite slippery materials, which will make the connection somewhat less strong.
-For these materials it is better to design a positive-fitting variant of this hammer connection (see below).
-Acrylic is a less good choice for this connection.
-Although you can get hammer joints to work in acrylic (see below), it is not as reliable.
-Acrylic is a brittle material and is sensitive to cracks and fractures in tense places.
-So there is a good chance that something will break while you drive in the wedge.
+Although HDPE and POM are possible candidates, they are quite smooth materials so the joint will be a bit weaker.
+For these materials it is better to design a form-fitting version of this hammer joint (see below).
+Acrylic is a less good choice for this joint.
+Although you can get hammer joints in acrylic working (see below), it is not as reliable.
+This is because acrylic is a brittle material and is prone to cracking and fracturing in stressed areas.
+So you are very likely to break something while hammering in the wedge.

 Possible applications

-As mentioned, this connection is ideal if you have to make many pieces of something, because it is easy to assemble and you save on mounting materials.
+As mentioned, this joint is ideal if you need to make many pieces of something because it is easy to assemble and you save on fasteners.

-But you can also use it for small tables, cupboards, crates, sculptures and so on.
+But you can also use it perfectly well for such things as small tables, cabinets, crates, sculptures and so on.

-As an example, we have designed a small side table.
-Ideal for putting up a plant, for example.
+As an example, we designed a small side table.
+Ideal for putting a plant on it, for example.
 This design is for 9mm birch plywood.
-It consists of two legs that you slide together and a table top that you secure with four hammer connections.
+It consists of two legs that you slide together, and a table top which you secure with four hammer joints.

 Future improvements

-Today's hammer connection uses clamping force to hold the plates in place.
-This is also called a force-locked connection.
+The current hammer joint uses clamping force to hold the plates in place.
+This is also called a force-locked joint.

-For soft materials, smooth materials or materials that cannot withstand tension, you could also make a form-fitting connection.
-For example, you can make the pen a little longer and add some kind of brackets on both sides.
-These hooks are pushed out by the wedge and close around the surface.
-Such a connection requires little or no force and can still be a reliable connection.
+For soft materials, smooth materials or materials that can withstand poor tension, you could also make a form-fitting joint.
+For example, you could make the pin a little longer and add some kind of hooks on both sides.
+These hooks are pushed outward by the wedge and close around the surface.
+Such a joint requires little or no force and can still be a reliable connection.

 You could also make smaller and larger versions.
-The hammer connection is now 20mm wide.
+The hammer joint is now 20mm wide.
 It can be adjusted to different material thicknesses, but the width remains the same.
-If you want to adjust the width you will also need to make adjustments to the depth and flexible parts of the pins to ensure the correct clamping force.
+If you want to adjust the width you will also have to make adjustments to the depth and the flexible parts of the pins to provide the right clamping force.

 Downloads

 Is this something you could use in your projects?
-Which can!
-Below you will find drawings of the connection for different thicknesses, plus a parametric version that you can dimension yourself.
-You will also find the side table.
+You can!
+Below are drawings of the joint for different thicknesses, plus a parametric version that you can dimension all by yourself.
+You'll also find the side table.

 The Hammer Joint may be used freely!
-Here you will find all drawings:
+Here you can find all the drawings:

 Tips for using the hammer joint

-It is important that you use the correct version of the hammer joint as the design is different for each thickness of material.
-Although the drawings below have been extensively tested, you may need to adjust the drawings slightly for your specific laser, material or design.
+It is important that you use the correct version of the hammer joint because the design is different for each thickness of material.
+Although the drawings below have been extensively tested, you may need to modify the drawings slightly for your specific laser, material or design.

-If you want to use the connection in your own design, you will have to paste it in different places in your design.
-How exactly you do this depends on your drawing program and experience.
-A 2D CAD program such as AutoCAD or Rhinoceros3D is ideal for this, but it can also be done in other software such as Illustrator, Inkscape or CorelDRAW.
+If you want to use the joint in your own design, you will have to paste it in several places in your design.
+Exactly how you do that depends on your drawing program and experience.
+A 2D CAD program such as AutoCAD or Rhinoceros3D is ideal for this, but it can also be done perfectly well in other software such as Illustrator, Inkscape or CorelDRAW.

 For reference, this is my process for designing something with this connection:

 1. I make a 3D design of my project in Onshape where I draw simple blocks where I want the connection.
-Not the real connection, because that is too much work.
+Not the actual connection, that is, because that is too much work.

-2. I use the AutoLayout function to lay all parts flat, and then create an assembly and drawing with all parts.
+2. I use the AutoLayout function to flatten all the parts, and then create an assembly and drawing with all the parts.

-4. In the hammer joint design in Onshape I set the thickness of the material I will use.
+4. In the hammer joint design in Onshape, I set the thickness of the material I am going to use.

-5. I download the 2D files of the hammer connection.
+5. I download the 2D files from the hammer connection.

-6. In Rhino I copy the mortise and tenon to all places where it is used.
+6. In Rhino, I copy the pen and hole to all the places where it is used.

 7. Then I export the 2D drawing for laser cutting.

-Use the Hammer Joint parametric model in Onshape
+Use the Hammer Connection parametric model in Onshape

 Watch a screencast of exporting from Onshape